JohnHammond/archlinux/README.md

 > John Hammond | September 29th, 2019

-This are my notes while installing and setting up my Arch Linux environment.
+These are my notes and scripts while installing and setting up my Arch Linux environment.

 I did this on my DELL XPS 15 laptop on September 29th, 2019.
 Following that, I began to set up a virtual machine for use at work.
 The virtual machine required